About Our Website & Field Guides

 Who are we?

 Fly Fishing Field Guides is your go-to source for fly fishing, providing valuable, engaging content to fly fishing anglers.
-Based in the Great Northwest, our contributing authors are from across the USA, devoted to providing you need-to-know information to get to quality fishing faster, advance our great sport, and support the conservation that makes it so great.
+Based in the Great Northwest, our contributing authors are from across the USA and Canada, devoted to providing you need-to-know information to get to quality fishing faster, advance our great sport, and support the conservation that makes it so great.